freerange/pair-programming-presentation/presentation.md

 * Pairing ping-pong

+^
+- Alternate between having one person write a failing test and the other trying to make the test pass.

 ---

-## One person is distracted by email/IM notifications
+## One person is distracted by notifications

-* Switch off all distractions
+* Switch off **all** distractions
+* Dedicated pairing machines

+^
+- It's amazing how distracting small things can be - the unread count in your email client or the changing colour of an icon indicating some unread messages somewhere.
+- Use the regular breaks to catch up on things you've missed while pairing in your distraction free environment.
+- Dedicated pairing machines wouldn't have personal email, instant messaging apps installed.

 ---

-## Differences in development environment e.g. editor, shell, OS
+## Differences in development environment

+* e.g. editor, shell, OS
-* Agree on a common development environment
+* Common development environment
+* Dedicated pairing machines

+^
+- These can cause an uneven playing field that make it hard for a pair to work effectively.
+- Consider agreeing to a common baseline development environment, even if you don't use it when you're developing alone.
+- Dedicated pairing machines make it easy to enforce a common development environment without having to encroach on a single developer's preferences.

 ---